Chapter 5.40

 3. Engages in or is trained for animal fighting as described and prohibited in Section 18-9-204, C.R.S.

-K. “Dog” means any member of the animal species Canis familiaris or a domesticated animal related to the fox, wolf, coyote, or jackal which is used as a pet or service animal.
+K. “Dog” means any member of the animal species Canis familiaris, or a domesticated animal related to the fox, wolf, coyote, or jackal which is used as a pet or service animal.

-L. “Domestic animal” includes: dogs, cats, domesticated sheep, horses, cattle, goats, swine, fowl, ducks, geese, turkeys, confined domestic hares and rabbits, pheasants, and other birds; and animals raised and/or maintained in confinement, including small, harmless pet animals, such as species of aquarium fish, cage birds, and certain rodents, such as mice, hamsters, and guinea pigs.
+L. “Domestic animal” includes: dogs, cats, domesticated sheep, horses, cattle, goats, swine, fowl, ducks, geese, turkeys, confined domestic hares and rabbits, pheasants, and other birds; and animals raised and/or maintained in confinement, including small, pet animals, such as species of aquarium fish, cage birds, and certain rodents, such as mice, hamsters, and guinea pigs.

 N. “Euthanasia” means a death brought about by any method which produces rapid loss of consciousness resulting in a painless death.